centreon/centreon-documentation/versioned_docs/version-23.04/releases/centreon-os.md

 #### Enhancement

-- [Packaging] Improved default configuration for Debian packages.
+- [Packaging] Improved the default configuration for Debian packages.

 ### 23.04.0